cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     op.unbondingChainIds.Remove(chainId)
     // if the unbonding operation has unbonded on all consumer chains if op.unbondingChainIds.IsEmpty() {
-      // notify the Staking module that the unbonding can complete stakingKeeper.UnbondingCanComplete(op.id)
+      // append the id of the unbonding to maturedUnbondingOps maturedUnbondingOps.Append(op.id)
       // remove unbonding operation
       unbondingOps.Remove(op.id)
     }